What could cause the apostasy of 2 Thessalonians 2:3?

 Ted's Response:

 I am convinced that the principal Rapture event will take place after the opening of the Sixth Seal.
-Then the Seventh Seal: the Day of the Lord will ensue, during the initial phase of which (the "day of vengeance") God's wrath will be dispensed upon the earth.
-This will be God's righteous vengeance (Isaiah 34:8, 61:2, 63:4)—a direct, specific response to the slaying and spilling of blood, during the Fifth Seal period, of slain believers whose souls will have cried out for God to avenge their blood (Revelation 6:9,10).
+Then the Seventh Seal: the Day of the Lord will ensue.
+During the initial phase of this period, God's wrath on the "day of vengeance" will be dispensed upon the earth.
+This will be God's righteous vengeance (Isaiah 34:8, 61:2, 63:4)—a direct, specific response to the slaying and spilling of blood, during the Fifth Seal period, of slain believers whose souls will have been crying out for God to avenge their blood (Revelation 6:9,10).
 No longer will the blood from these slain believers be concealed (Isaiah 26:21).
-It is from this wrath that true believers will be protected (1 Thessalonians 5:9), via the Rapture.
+It is from this wrath and vengeance of God that true believers will be protected (1 Thessalonians 5:9), via the Pre-wrath Rapture.

-Now, pertaining to your question, many feel that the decline of morals and values in society, along with increased anxiety from the threat of terrorism, growing inflation, the escalating conflict in the Middle East, and other instability, are resulting in a growing apathy and indifference among Christians.
-This may be interpreted, by some, as an increasing "apostasy" (from the Greek ), culminating just prior to the beginning of the 70th Week.
+Now, pertaining to your question, many feel that the decline of morals and values in society, along with increased anxiety from corrupt governmental systems, the threat of terrorism, growing inflation, the escalating conflict in the Middle East, and other instability in the world are resulting in a growing apathy and indifference among Christians.
+This may be interpreted, by some, as an increasing falling away or "apostasy" (from the Greek ), culminating just prior to the beginning of the 70th Week.
 But, in their minds, the Rapture event will save them by whisking them all away to be with the Lord, at which time the Antichrist will be revealed (2 Thessalonians 2:3).

 On the contrary, I do not see it this way at all.
-I see the "apostasy" of which Paul wrote as taking place well after the final seven-year period has begun.
+I see the "apostasy" of which Paul wrote as taking place well into the final seven-year period (70th Week).

-The main Rapture event (the Pre-wrath Rapture) will not happen until as late as a year before the end of the seven years (see Why do you believe that the Rapture will take place a year before the end of the 70th Week?).
-There even may be a partial Mid-tribulation Rapture, of "firstfruits" believers, in the middle of the 70th Week.
-Thus, a great many believers will become extremely disillusioned before the main Rapture event occurs, realizing that the trials and tribulations of the Great Tribulation have begun, yet they continue to remain here on earth.
+The main Rapture event (the Pre-wrath Rapture) will not take place until as late as a year prior to the end of the seven years (see Why do you believe that the Rapture will take place a year before the end of the 70th Week?).
+There possibly might be a partial Mid-tribulation Rapture, of "firstfruits" believers, just prior to the beginning of the Great Tribulation.
+In any case, a great many believers will become extremely disillusioned before the main Rapture event occurs, realizing that the trials, tribulations, and persecution of the Great Tribulation have begun, yet they continue to remain here on earth.

 Many believe that the "revealing" of the Antichrist will be at the beginning of the 70th Week.
-However, I see 2 Thessalonians 2:3,8 as the revealing of the antichrist spirit of the man who has been becoming globally powerful for 3½ years and whose "true colors" will become manifest in the middle of that seven-year period.
+However, I see 2 Thessalonians 2:3,8 as the revealing of the antichrist spirit of the man who has been becoming globally powerful for a few years years, very likely out of public view.
+His "true colors" will become manifest in the midst of that seven-year period.

 Paul stated this:

-Don't let anyone deceive you in any way, for that day will not come until the rebellion [apostasy] occurs and the man of lawlessness is revealed, the man doomed to destruction.
+Don't let anyone deceive you in any way, for that day will not come until the rebellion [apostasy or falling away] occurs and the man of lawlessness is revealed, the man doomed to destruction.
 (2 Thessalonians 2:3)

-It will be only after the first 3½ years, at the midpoint of the 7 years, that the true, "beastly" character (Revelation 13:1-8) of the "man of lawlessness" or "man of sin" (that is, the man being possessed or influenced by the antichrist spirit) will be revealed.
+It will be only after the first 3½ years of the 70th Week that the true, "beastly" character (Revelation 13:1-8) of the "man of lawlessness" or "man of sin" (that is, the man being possessed or influenced by the antichrist spirit) will be revealed.
 At that time, he will blaspheme the true God and slander His name (13:6).
 Also, according to Paul, the following will occur:

 He will oppose and will exalt himself over everything that is called God or is worshiped, so that he sets himself up in God's temple, proclaiming himself to be God.
 (2 Thessalonians 2:4)

 Furthermore, the second beast or False Prophet (Revelation 13:11-14) will deceive the inhabitants of the earth.
-Satanic counterfeit miracles, signs and wonders (such as, perhaps, those of Project Blue Beam) will be deluding multitudes of people, maybe even nominal believers, who are not grounded in the Truth of God's Word:
+Satanic counterfeit miracles, signs and wonders (such as, perhaps, those of Project Blue Beam and HAARP) will be deluding multitudes of people, maybe even nominal believers, who are not grounded in the truth of God's Word:

 The coming of the lawless one will be in accordance with the work of Satan displayed in all kinds of counterfeit miracles, signs and wonders, and in every sort of evil that deceives those who are perishing.
 They perish because they refused to love the truth and so be saved.
 For this reason God sends them a powerful delusion so that they will believe the lie and so that all will be condemned who have not believed the truth but have delighted in wickedness.
 (2 Thessalonians 2:9-12)